Vincent F. Coviello, Oral and Maxillofacial Surgeon

 Daniel B. Bostock, Oral and Maxillofacial Surgeon

-He is currently Board Eligible and holds current certifications in Basic Life Support, Advanced Cardiac Life Support, Pediatric Advanced Life Support, Advanced Trauma Life Support and General Anesthesia.
+He is currently Board Eligible and holds certifications in Basic Life Support, Advanced Cardiac Life Support, Pediatric Advanced Life Support, Advanced Trauma Life Support and General Anesthesia.

-Aside from his passion for treating patients and improving his surgical skills, Dr. Bostock loves exploring the world with his incredible wife, riding motorcycles, reading, staying fit and meeting wonderful people.
+Aside from his passion for treating patients and improving his surgical skills, Dr. Bostock loves exploring the world with his incredible wife, riding motorcycles, reading, staying fit and meeting new wonderful people.